 DEVELOP builds capacity in participants and partners to use Earth science information through 10-week feasibility studies.
 DEVELOP projects are co-developed with partner organizations and center on the decision-making needs of partner organizations and community priorities, tailoring products that apply NASA Earth science information to the decision at hand.

 DEVELOP conducts over 50 projects a year, each assessing the feasibility of using Earth science information to address a spectrum of community concerns.
-Projects span nine thematic application areas: Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Urban Development, Water Resources, and Wildfires.
+Projects span nine thematic application areas: Agriculture, Climate, Disasters, Ecological Conservation, Energy, Health & Air Quality, Urban Development, Water Resources, and Wildland Fires.